Utkarsh-Tyagi-16/SQl-and-SQLite/README.md

 3. **Start Querying**:
 Use SQL commands like SELECT, INSERT, and UPDATE to manage your database.

-###🧠 Concepts You’ll Learn
+### 🧠 Concepts You’ll Learn

+- **Data Management**:
-Data Management: Learn how to create, update, and delete data.
+  Learn how to create, update, and delete data.

+**Relational Concepts**:
-Relational Concepts: Understand the relationships between different data points using foreign keys.
+  Understand the relationships between different data points using foreign keys.

+**Efficient Querying**:
-Efficient Querying: Writing optimized queries using JOIN, GROUP BY, and HAVING.
+  Writing optimized queries using JOIN, GROUP BY, and HAVING.